MuirisOG/unpublished/README.md

 - ...create a dialog for the menu item
   (i.e. a plugin in the /App_Plugins folder, with a html view and AngularJS controller)

+- create a view in the SQL Server database

 In summary, you will create files as follow: